• DRAGEN

 The preprint Scalable and comprehensive mosaic variant calling using DRAGEN directly addresses these challenges by introducing a low‑VAF–optimized mosaic variant caller within the DRAGEN framework, alongside a scalable, publicly available genome‑wide benchmark for evaluating mosaic detection across the 1–10% VAF range.

 Low allelic fraction makes mosaic variants particularly difficult to detect.
-Variants at 1–5% VAF fall within the error regime of short‑read sequencing, where systematic noise and alignment artifacts can obscure true biological signal.
-Most small‑variant callers are optimized for germline variation, where allele fractions cluster near 50% or 100%, and are not designed to reliably resolve low‑frequency events.
-High‑coverage bulk sequencing is more scalable and broadly applicable than single‑cell sequencing for mosaic discovery, but existing methods rely on trade-offs such as ultra‑deep coverage, matched controls, or aggressive post‑filtering that make low‑VAF mosaic detection slow and difficult to scale.
+Variants at 1–5% VAF fall within the error regime of short-read sequencing, where systematic noise and alignment artifacts can obscure true biological signal.
+Most small variant‑ callers are optimized to detect germline variants, where allele fractions cluster near 50% or 100%, and are not designed to reliably resolve low ‑fraction events.

-To address these challenges, the preprint introduces mosaic variant detection as an extension of the DRAGEN unified analysis framework.
-Central to the approach is a dedicated machine‑learning model optimized for low‑VAF signal and integrated directly into DRAGEN’s hardware‑accelerated pipeline.
-Across multiple evaluations, the method demonstrates strong sensitivity for mosaic SNVs and indels at approximately 2–3% VAF, with partial sensitivity extending toward 1% given sufficient coverage, while maintaining low false‑positive rates without requiring matched controls.
+To address these challenges, the preprint introduces the DRAGEN mosaic variant detection as an extension of the DRAGEN unified analysis framework (See Figure 1).
+Central to the approach is a dedicated machine learning model optimized for low VAF signal and integrated directly into DRAGEN’s hardware accelerated pipeline2.

 Beyond synthetic and reference datasets, the study applies the DRAGEN mosaic caller to real biological samples, including blood, brain, and sperm, demonstrating applicability across diverse tissue contexts.